 - postal commodity machine (PCM)- Equipment that dispenses postage stamps, retail products, and stamped envelopes.
 This type of retail equipment is used in post office lobbies, shopping malls, and other self-service vending locations.
-(See also self-service postal center.) - Postal Computing Environment (PCE) Includes applications and data, information technology services, and information technology infrastructure.
+(Also see self-service postal center.) - Postal Computing Environment (PCE) Includes applications and data, information technology services, and information technology infrastructure.
 It includes technical information, design rules, configuration details, and procedures appropriate to guide the transition from centralized to distributed computing.
 It contains rules and procedures that are intended to improve postal computing in a distributed processing environment.
 In its entirety, it provides a framework for designing business applications and building IT infrastructure. - Postal Customer Council Program (PCC) A national program that provides mailers with a forum for exchanging ideas for improved mail service and discussing new and existing USPS products, programs, regulations, and procedures.
 (Formerly known as mail users councils.) - postal data center (PDC) (obsolete) (See information systems service center.) - postal/distribution/retail clerk A USPS employee who separates incoming mail and outgoing mail according to established schemes, or serves the public at a postal retail location. - postal employee development center (PEDC) Field units located in specific postal facilities that provide areawide training and development support services for all USPS personnel on a continuing basis.
 They are equipped with self-instructional material and audiovisual equipment for scheme training and other professional development. - Postal Forum (See National Postal Forum.) - postal funds All monies received or controlled by USPS personnel (including contractors who handle these funds) in any manner while performing their duties. - postal money order A nonmail service provided for a fee for transmitting money.
 Domestic money orders are sold and redeemed at all post offices, and international money orders are issued to addresses in those countries whose postal administrations have agreements with the USPS.

-- POSTal Numeric Encoding Technique (POSTNET) The barcode system used by the USPS for translating ZIP Code, ZIP+4 code, and delivery point code information into a machine-readable format that consists of a series of vertical full and half bars.
-(See also delivery point barcode and ZIP+4 barcode.) - Postal Operations Manual (POM) This directive details the internal operations of post offices, including retail and customer service; collection and delivery service; mail processing and transportation; fleet management; and special services and supplemental mail services.
+- Postal Numeric Encoding Technique (POSTNET) The barcode system used on letter-size and flat-size mailpieces for encoding the delivery point information and ZIP+4 code information.
+(Also see delivery point barcode.) - Postal Operations Manual (POM) This directive details the internal operations of post offices, including retail and customer service; collection and delivery service; mail processing and transportation; fleet management; and special services and supplemental mail services.
 It is one of six USPS policy manuals. - Postal Rate Commission (PRC) An independent federal agency that makes recommendations on USPS requests for changes in postal rates and mail classifications.
 The five commissioners are nominated by the President and approved by the U.S. Senate. - Postal Reorganization Act The statute that requires postal rates and fees to "provide sufficient revenues so that the total estimated income and appropriations . . . will equal as nearly as practicable total estimated costs."
 (Public Law 91-375, signed August 12, 1970.) - postal routed network (PRN) The internal postal network that enables electronic transmission of data within the Postal Service. - Postal Service Manual (obsolete) The manual containing all USPS regulations that was reorganized and republished as six subject-based policy manuals. - Postal Service schedule (PS) The wage structure that applies to USPS craft employees. - Postal Service Training and Development Institute (PST&DI) (See Management Academy.)
 (Formerly known as postal training center.) - Postal Source Data System (PSDS) An electronic data processing network that gathers operational and administrative data (such as mail volume and labor hours) from large post offices.
 It gathers the data with little or no manual intervention, processes it at a central site data center, and then disseminates information. - postal stationery Postal cards, aerogrammes, and stamped envelopes.
 (Formerly called stamped paper.)